 Fraser River Safari Boat Tours

-For folks wanting to get out on the water to see the eagles, Fraser River Safari offers 60 to 75-minute boat tours during the festival for between around $65 and $90.
-The tours fill up fast though, at least in years when there isn’t COVID-19.
+For folks wanting to get out on the water to see the eagles, Fraser River Safari offered 60 to 75-minute boat tours during the festival for between around $65 and $90.
+The tours filled up fast though.

 Other boat companies offering eagle viewing tours include Shoreline Cruises and Harrison Eco Tours (both of which are great and operate out of Harrison Hot Springs).